In this age of instant gratification, customers expect a smooth and seamless online payments experience.

 Some providers only offer a payment gateway and payment processing services, while some offer all-in-one services that include payment processing, payment gateways, merchant accounts, and other value-added services.

-For example, Stax Pay is a powerful all-in-one platform that bundles a merchant account, payment gateway, and affordable payment processing in one package.
-It also lets you accept and process in-person, online, mobile, and recurring payments.
+Stax is a powerful all-in-one platform that bundles a dedicated merchant account (preferred for stability and lower risk), a payment gateway, and affordable payment processing in one package.

-Step 4: Incorporate the payment gateway with your system (website, CMS, SaaS platform)
+Step 4: Integrate the payment gateway with your system (website, CMS, SaaS platform)

-The next step after obtaining your merchant account is to incorporate the payment gateway (your online POS (Point of Sale) system) provided by your PSP with your website or platform.
+The next step after obtaining your merchant account is to integrate the payment gateway (your online POS [point-of-sale] system) provided by your PSP with your website or platform.

 Depending on your choice of PSP, you may have to integrate or embed the payment gateway.